v42net/Digital-Clock/README.md

 *  A PHP script on a webserver provides the NodeMCU with the time to be displayed.
 *  The NodeMCU code that displays the time it is retrieving from the webserver.

-More details, including my reasons for the two seperate parts, will be published later.
+More details, including my reasons for the two separate parts, will be published later.